Mitra vs. Commission on Elections

 History

-Private respondents filed a petition with the COMELEC to cancel Mitra's Certificate of Candidacy (COC).
+- Private respondents filed a petition to cancel Mitra's COC with the COMELEC.

-The COMELEC Second Division, in its Resolution of February 10, 2010, granted the petition and cancelled Mitra's COC.
+- February 10, 2010: COMELEC Second Division granted the petition and cancelled Mitra's COC.

 Facts

-- The COMELEC, relying heavily on photographs of the leased room, concluded it was not a genuine residence because it appeared "hastily set-up, cold, and utterly devoid of any personality" and lacked "loving attention and details inherent in every home."
+- COMELEC concluded the Maligaya Feedmill room was not a "residence" because photographs showed it was "sparsely furnished," "cold," "utterly devoid of any [personality]," and lacked "loving attention and details inherent in every home."

 Arguments of the Petitioners